Regulatory bodies and approaches

 The BOC plays an important role in fostering a stable and efficient financial system.
 The BOC accomplishes this objective by:

 - providing central banking services, including liquidity and lender-of-last-resort facilities;

 - overseeing and acting as the resolution authority for critical financial market infrastructures;

 - conducting and publishing analyses and research; and

 - helping to develop and implement policy.

-Under the Payment Clearing and Settlement Act, the BOC conducts regulatory oversight of and acts as the resolution authority for designated financial market infrastructures, such as Canada’s Large Value Transfer System (LVTS), the Automated Clearing Settlement System (ACSS) and other clearing and settlement systems, which are owned and managed by Payments Canada, a public-purpose, non-profit organization funded by the members that participate in its systems.
+Under the Payment Clearing and Settlement Act, the BOC acts as the resolution authority for designated financial market infrastructures, such as Canada’s Large Value Transfer System (LVTS), the Automated Clearing Settlement System (ACSS), and other clearing and settlement systems, which are owned and managed by Payments Canada, a public-purpose, non-profit organisation funded by the members that participate in its systems.